Sharoz29/Sharoz29/README.md

 # Hi there! 👋
-I'm Sharoz and I'm not just a self-taught software developer; I'm a passionate creator who breathes life into digital worlds! 👨‍💻✨
+I'm Sharoz and I'm not just a self-taught software developer; I'm a passionate creator who breathes life into digital world! 👨‍💻✨

 ### About Me
 🚀 I'm a relentless explorer of technology, always hungry to tackle new challenges and transform them into stunning solutions.